Pickpockets have been around ever since the invention of pockets, purses, and carry bags. Unfortunately, it is just something th

 Pickpocket Video Filmed in Baia Mare, Romania

 This is a video of a street pickpocket that is targeting an unprotected zipper pocket on the rear of a daypack.
 The victim is stopped at a street corner waiting for the light to change.
 Notice that several other people are waiting at the crosswalk but do not see what’s going on around them.
 Can you spot the two thieves working together?
 You may have to watch the video a few times to catch the teamwork.
-At first you do not see the accomplice, but she will reveal herself later on.
+At first, you do not see the accomplice, but she will reveal herself later on.

-The main pickpocket is the man with the dark jacket, dark baseball cap and blue jeans.
+The main pickpocket is the man with the dark jacket, dark baseball cap, and blue jeans.
 The accomplice acts as a blocker and comes close to the mark to block others from seeing her partner remove a cell phone from the back of victim’s backpack.
 The cell phone is stolen just as the light turns green and victim walks across the street, never knowing that his cell phone was taken.

 Lessons Learned From This Video

 Never place items of value in rear pockets of backpacks, unless they’re in a secured anti-theft backpack.
-You will not feel an item being pulled out of an ordinary pocket, and many times the theft will go un-noticed by others around you.
-Solution: If you do carry a backpack, make it an anti-theft pack designed with security features.
+You will not feel an item being pulled out of an ordinary pocket, and many times the theft will go unnoticed by others around you.
+Solution: If you do carry a backpack, making it an anti-theft pack designed with security features.
 Specifically, one that has security zippers that prevent a thief from unzipping a pocket without your knowledge.
 Today there are anti-theft packs and bags for every type of traveler.
 At the very minimum retrofit your pack with a small lock on the zippers, to make it difficult for a pickpocket to get in the pocket.

 Pickpocket Video – Women Pickpocket Operating in Department Store